 3. Categories of Acceptance

 When accepting a submission, Members must indicate acceptance in one of the following categories:

 Category 2.
-Sight records without physical evidence, but for which there is written documentation from one or more observers accepted by VARCOM.
+Sight records without physical evidence or with physical evidence that is not sufficient for Category 1, but for which there is written documentation from one or more observers accepted by VARCOM.

 Category 3.
 Identity accepted by VARCOM but provenance of the individual bird is uncertain.
 This Category should be applied only in the case of individuals that have a reasonable chance of occurring naturally in Virginia as wild birds, either from wild populations (e.g., Barnacle Goose) or from potentially "established" introduced populations outside the Commonwealth (e.g., Trumpeter Swan), but for which the probability of an escaped or released bird is sufficiently high to preclude acceptance in Category 1/2 in the opinion of Voting Members.
 Category 3a shall be comprised of such species with physical evidence in Virginia.
 Category 3b shall be comprised of such species lacking physical evidence.
 Category 3 shall not include individuals or species deemed by VARCOM to be most likely escaped/released former captives, whether from inside Virginia or otherwise.

 Category 4.
 Records that are judged to be acceptable by historical standards but that may not meet current standards of acceptance.
 Includes extinct species that once occurred in Virginia, for which there is no clear written or physical evidence (e.g., Eskimo Curlew).

 Category 5.
 Species introduced into the Commonwealth of Virginia or into other parts of North America that are currently maintaining self-sustaining wild populations within Virginia.
 These currently include Trumpeter Swan, Mute Swan, Rock Pigeon, Eurasian Collared-Dove, House Sparrow, House Finch, and European Starling.